 Travel Training for Seniors

-Public transportation systems and aging organizations have developed “travel training” programs that work with seniors to make them feel more comfortable using public transportation.
-These free programs provide trainers who spend time with a senior helping them practice getting on and off public transit, calculate costs, find discounts and work out appropriate routes and schedules to use.
+Public transportation systems and aging organizations have developed travel instruction programs that work with seniors to make them feel more comfortable using public transportation.
+These free and low-cost programs provide coaches who help older adults practice getting on and off public transit, calculate costs, find discounts and work out appropriate routes and schedules to use.
 They also can supply an elderly person with a mentor to travel with until they feel secure enough to go it alone.

 Paratransit Services for Seniors